 The trail runs through Malta’s Shenantaha Creek Park where there are picnic tables, a playground for the kids, tennis courts, volleyball, and restrooms.
 The trail is mostly wooded and runs by the backyards of homes.

 Then you pass under the thruway Adirondack Northway to the Village of Round Lake.
 Here you come to a favorite on the trail at Leah’s Cakery.
-A must stop for the best cakes, buns, cookies, and other goodies at affordable prices.
+A must-stop for the best cakes, buns, cookies, and other goodies at affordable prices.
 You won’t regret it.
 From here you cross Route 9 to the towns of Clifton Park and Halfmoon.

 In 2020, the trail was extended to the city of Mechanicville.
-There are future plans to extend it further into Saratoga Springs.
+There are plans to extend it further into Saratoga Springs.

 It follows the old railroad of Rensselaer and Saratoga Railroad which became the Delaware and Hudson Railroad in 1945.